mithrandyr/SimplySql/Docs/Close-SqlConnection.md

 ```

 ## DESCRIPTION
-Closes the SqlConnection.
-Can specify which SqlConnection with the -ConnectionName
+Closes the connection and disposes of the underlying object.
+This will also rollback the current transaction if there is one.
+Can specify which SqlConnection with the -ConnectionName parameter.
+Cmdlet supports piping connectionNames.
-parameter.
-Can pipe connectionNames to cmdlet to close those SqlConnections.

 ## EXAMPLES